e10v/tea-tasting/README.md

 The `statistic` parameter is a callable which accepts a NumPy array as the first parameter, and the `axis` parameter which defines an axis along which the statistic is computed.

-The first parameter of the `Bootstrap` class is name or a list of names names of the columns used in the calculation of a statistic.
+The first parameter of the `Bootstrap` class is a name or a list of names of the columns used in the calculation of a statistic.

 The other parameters are:

 - `n_resamples`: The number of resamples performed to form the bootstrap distribution of the statistic.
 Default is `10_000`.
 - `confidence_level`: The confidence level of the confidence interval.
-Default is `0.95`.

 Both `n_resamples` and `confidence_level` defaults can be redefined in global settings.